 High Interest Rates

 Some lenders will increase interest rates when a debtor misses one or more payments.
-If you are having difficulties paying off your debts when the interest rate is low, you will be under more financial strain if the interest rate on your loans is increased.
-Not only will it be more challenging for you to pay off your loan, the increased rate will also extend the life of the loan.
-This means that if you cannot pay off the loans with the higher rate, or negotiate a lower rate with the lender, your only other choice may be to declare bankruptcy.
+If you are having difficulties paying off your debts with a low interest rate, you will be under more financial strain if the interest rises.
+It be more challenging for you to pay off your loan.
+In addition, the increased rate will also extend the life of the loan.
+Hence, if you cannot pay off the higher rate loans, or negotiate a lower rate with the lender, you may have to declare bankruptcy.

 Consult with an experienced bankruptcy attorney to discuss when to declare bankruptcy based on your individual circumstances.
 It may be the step you need to take to change your financial situation.

-For more information about bankruptcy and other debt relief options, contact Douglas Jacobson Law Firm for a free consultation.
+For more information about how bankruptcies work and other debt-relief options, contact Douglas Jacobson Law Firm for a free consultation.